ERP · Baltimore

 Exactly what you get

 You get an ERP that treats the terminal gate as part of your system, not a black box.
 Cargo status, customs clearance, drayage costs, and warehouse stock reconcile against one record, so when a container clears Seagirt the warehouse and the customer see it the same minute.
-It connects upstream to your booking and customs tools and downstream to a custom CRM (Customer Relationship Management), inventory management software, and business intelligence dashboards, so the data you fight to capture flows everywhere it's needed.
+It connects upstream to your booking and customs tools and downstream to a custom CRM (Customer Relationship Management), inventory management software, and business intelligence (BI) dashboards, so the data you fight to capture flows everywhere it's needed.

 How to choose a developer in Baltimore